Seven Shorter Treks in the Pyrenees

 The Pyrenees form the border between France and Spain, rising to over 3000m.
 The varied and spectacular mountain chain, which stretches over 400km from the Atlantic to the Mediterranean, offers an incredible variety of walking.
-Here, Brian Johnson highlights seven shorter treks in the Pyrenees that showcase the variety and beauty of this region.

 Except for a few honeypot areas, the Pyrenees aren’t over-run with tourists and walkers to the same extent as the Alps and you can still find solitude, especially if you avoid the period from mid-July to late-August.
 As in the Alps, there is now a good network of manned refuges in the Pyrenees providing overnight accommodation and meals.
 In the Pyrenees, these are used mainly by trekkers and walkers rather than by climbers.
 Personally, I prefer the freedom of wild camping, which here is second to none, to using the mountain refuges.
 The lower altitudes, less crowded mountains and absence of restrictive laws means that the Pyrenees are far more accommodating to the wild camper than the Alps.